 - 6 points

 Availability Location Mode Semester 2 UWA (Perth) Face to face

 Students are able to (1) read and translate authentic Japanese materials and discuss their ideas on contemporary social and cultural issues in Japan; (2) conduct research by collecting and analysing materials in both Japanese and English; (3) express their research findings and ideas logically in both spoken and written forms of Japanese; (4) develop specialist vocabularies in areas relating to Japanese social and cultural issues; and (5) demonstrate a broad understanding of diverse social and cultural values and refine generic skills such as understanding the self and others, understanding of language in general, and critical analysis through learning to express their ideas and performing assigned tasks in the Japanese language.

-Indicative assessments in this unit are as follows: (1) written assignments; (2) oral assessment; and (3) examinations.
+Indicative assessments in this unit are as follows: (1) participation; (2) research project; and (3) examination.
 Further information is available in the unit outline.